fwmechanic/k_edit/README.md

 editing > 2GB files).

-The last nuwen.net MinGW release that supports building 32-bit apps is 10.4 (w/GCC 4.8.1), released 20130801.
+The last nuwen.net MinGW release that supports building 32-bit apps is 10.4 (w/GCC 4.8.1), released 2013/08/01.
 All newer releases build 64-bit apps only
 (the first 64-bit used to build K is 11.6 (w/GCC 4.8.2)).

-The MinGW distro is downloaded as a self-extracting archive.
+The MinGW distro is downloaded as a self-extracting-GUI 7z archive.
 I decompress the 32-bit version into `c:\_tools` (therefore `c:\_tools\MinGW`; `mingw.bat` assumes this), while I decompress the 64-bit version into `c:\_tools\MinGW64`;
 `mingw64.bat` assumes this).